Mixed-State Topology in Non-Hermitian Systems: Introduction

-We here first construct a two-dimensional (2D) NH system with an exceptional ring (ER), induced by unitary dynamics jointly with both dissipative and thermal environmental effects.
-The topology of the ER is characterized by the Uhlmann phase and the thermal Uhlmann-Chern number \cite{PhysRevB.97.235141,prq8-c9ns}, both of which reveal exceptional features distinctive from the open systems with pure NH effects.
-We further extend our exploration of such exceptional topology to higher-dimensional systems.
-In the 3D NH system \cite{s11433_025_2851_8}, we provide a new thermal Dixmier-Douady (DD) invariant to characterize its topology at finite temperatures.
-While in the 4D non-Abelian NH system \cite{yang2025hyperspherelikenonabelianyangmonopole}, we investigate the Uhlmann phase and the second thermal Uhlmann-Chern number, both of which demonstrate higher-order topological features at finite temperatures.
-Our work advances the understanding of mixed-state topology of higher-dimensional systems by unifying NH physics and quantum geometry.
+We first construct a two-dimensional (2D) NH system featuring an exceptional ring (ER), arising from unitary dynamics combined with both dissipative and thermal environmental effects.
+The topology of the ER is characterized by the Uhlmann phase and the thermal Uhlmann-Chern number \cite{PhysRevB.97.235141,prq8-c9ns}, both of which reveal exceptional features distinct from the those in open systems with pure NH effects.
+We then extend our investigation of such exceptional topology to higher dimensions.
+In a 3D NH system \cite{s11433_025_2851_8}, we introduce a thermal Dixmier-Douady (DD) invariant to characterize its finite-temperature topology.
+For a 4D non-Abelian NH system \cite{yang2025hyperspherelikenonabelianyangmonopole}, we analyze the Uhlmann phase and the second thermal Uhlmann-Chern number, both of which demonstrate higher-order topological features at finite temperatures.
+Our work advances the understanding of mixed-state topology in higher-dimensional systems by unifying NH physics and quantum geometry.